 One of the best ways to directly support the immune system for winter is through food.
 As Medical Herbalist David Hoffmann says, “We must ensure that the physical body has the appropriate nutritional and health support to help it perform optimally.”

-For this we like to incorporate medicinal culinary herbs and mushrooms like astragalus, elderberries, rose hips, shiitake, lion’s mane, and maitake into our meals.
-Support your immune system by making a big batch of Astragalus Miso Immunity Soup and Ginger Cinnamon Elderberry Syrup.*
+For this we like to incorporate medicinal herbs and mushrooms like astragalus, elderberries, rose hips, shiitake, reishi, and maitake into our meals.
+Support your immune system by sipping our organic Reishi Mushroom daily immune tonic tea, and keeping our organic Echinacea Plus® Elderberry tea on hand for times when extra support is needed.* For a culinary delight, try making a big batch of Astragalus Miso Immunity Soup and Ginger Cinnamon Elderberry Syrup.*

 Step 2: Feed your microbiome